-The Company also incurred lower share-based payments expense (\$341,551 in the Current Quarter compared to \$803,389 during the Comparative Quarter) as a result of significantly more incentive stock options granted during the six months ended December 31, 2011, and the additional expense due to the vesting of these options in the Comparative Quarter.
-The Company's exploration costs also decreased in the Current Quarter to \$2,250,640 compared to \$2,767,035 in the Comparative Quarter, a decrease of \$516,395.
-These costs were higher in the Comparative Quarter as the Company commenced a new diamond drilling season during 2011 on its Virginia Project, where majority of the resources were expended during the period.
-During the Current Quarter, the Company has continued it exploration focus on its Claudia Project, La Curva Project and the Virginia Project in Argentina and has also expended more resources on its staked projects in Chile.
-Also during the Current Quarter, the Company incurred a foreign exchange gain of \$388,441 compared to a loss of \$156,179 in the Comparative Quarter, primarily due to the strengthening of the US dollar during the Current Quarter and the Company's higher investment in US dollar denominated assets.
+The above increase in costs was offset by a decrease in the Company's exploration costs in the Current Quarter of \$2,796,853 (2013 - 1,379,252; 2012 - \$4,176,105) These costs were higher in the Comparative Quarter as the Company commenced a new diamond drilling season during fiscal 2012 on its Virginia Project, where majority of the resources were expended during the period.
+During the Current Quarter, the Company continued non-drilling exploration focus at its Claudia Project, La Curva Project and the Virginia Project in Argentina and also increased spending on its staked projects in Chile.
+Also during the Current Quarter, the Company recognized a foreign exchange gain of \$1,162,827 compared to a loss of \$266,287 in the Comparative Quarter, primarily due to the strengthening of the US dollar during the Current Quarter and the Company's investment in US dollar denominated financial assets (primarily cash held in US funds and Coeur shares).
+The Company also revised its estimated income tax liability in the Current Quarter which reduced the net loss in the Current Quarter by further \$825,000.